-- Two large debts (a mortgage and student loan debt) that you’re responsible for repaying.
+- Two debt balances (mortgage and student loan) that you’re responsible for repaying.

-Ultimately, you’ll have to decide how home ownership fits into your plans.
-As Dacey said: “The most important factor for someone with student loans is to determine what their plans are in the short-, mid-, and long-term.”
+Ultimately, you’ll have to decide how homeownership fits into your plans.
+As Dacey says: “The most important factor for someone with student loans is to determine what their plans are in the short-, mid- and long-term.”

 If your finances are in good shape and you’ve decided it makes sense to buy a house, you’ll need to create a plan to save for a house while still being responsible about paying your student loans.
-You can do this by using a graduated savings plan.
-You can also consider refinancing student loan debt to potentially lower monthly payments.
-That means you’ll have more money to put towards saving for a home and covering mortgage costs.
+You can do this by using one or more common strategies:

 With a graduated savings plan, you can put the majority of your discretionary income toward debt while continuing to save for a house.
 Each year in the timeline, the proportion starts to reverse, and you pay less on your loans as they decrease and save more toward your down payment for a home of your own.